 - Take time to develop the flavor.
 It can be tempting to sauté your veggies and then dump all the ingredients into the pot.
 Don’t do that.
 Take the extra time to toast the spices and cook the tomato paste.
 It will allow the flavors to bloom and spread throughout the curry.

-Enjoy coconut chickpea curry on its own or with one (or several) of these delicious sides and entrees.
+Enjoy coconut chickpea curry alone or with one (or several) of these delicious sides and entrees.

 - Naan.
 I love sopping up the sauce for this curry with this Homemade Naan.
 Store-bought will do the trick as well.